What are Metering Modes?

 You should have a pretty good understanding of what they do and when to use them by now but I’d like to go into more detail about the two I use the most – Evaluative and Spot.

-The reason I use these is because I find evaluative to be pretty good at working out what I want in the majority of situations; it would be pointless to switch to partial or center-weighted.
+The reason I use these is because I find evaluative to be pretty good at working out what I want in the majority of situations; it would be pointless to switch to partial or centre-weighted.